Moomin03/Moomin03/README.md

 #### CV Developer / NLP Developer

-Developers who change the world
+Developers who change the world.
 A developers who preprocesing, training, and connect with public by AI

 🔧 Stacks